 The income tax is dischargeable debt in these circumstances.
 However, if the taxing authority filed a lien, that lien remains in effect, because the bankruptcy court does not have the authority to extinguish liens.

-Contact a Placerville Bankruptcy Attorney
+Contact A Bankruptcy Attorney

 Some debts are clearly dischargeable, others are clearly non-dischargeable, and many more are somewhere in between.
 To learn more, call the Law Office of Diane Anderson today and speak with an experienced bankruptcy Chapter 7 attorney who can help.